Imagine having to be on the run from your family and having nowhere safe to run.

 These are not far away lands or countries on the other side of the world.
 Take Jamaica, for example.
 This is a country in the Western hemisphere that still criminalizes and marginalizes homosexuality.
 Members of the LGBT+ community still face sexual and physical violence and imprisonment in Jamaica.
 Reports of mob attacks against individuals, simply for being gay, are not uncommon.

-Even today, such laws persist in places like St. Kitts and Nevis, Antigua and Barbuda, Dominica, St. Lucia, St. Vincent and the Grenadines, and Barbados.
+Even today, such laws persist in places like St. Kitts and Nevis, Antigua and Barbuda, Dominica, St. Lucia, St. Vincent, the Grenadines, and Barbados.
 They allow for up to 10 years in prison for “buggery” and “indecency.”
 Our neck of the woods still has a lot of work to do.

-More than ever, effects of people not being able to flee persecution due to the pandemic have come to the forefront.
+More than ever, the effects of people not being able to flee persecution due to the pandemic have come to the forefront.

-Recently, one of our main community partners in Toronto, Rainbow Railroad has highlighted the effects that COVID-19 on those fleeing violence around the world, as well as new challenges they face with lockdowns and border closings.
+Recently, one of our main community partners in Toronto, Rainbow Railroad has highlighted the effects that COVID-19 has on those fleeing violence around the world, as well as new challenges they face with lockdowns and border closings.